tom-krieger/sshkeymgmt/README.md

 ## Acceptance tests

 Please add acceptance tests for your code as well.
-There's a script *acc_tests.sh* which runs the tests for CentOS 7 and Ubuntu 18.04.
+There's a script *run_acceptance_tests.sh* in the *scripts* folder which runs the tests for CentOS 7 and Ubuntu 18.04.

 ## Changelog